State authorities in the Democratic People’s Republic of Korea continue to commit crimes against humanity.

 In response to the CoI’s findings, in December 2014 the human rights situation in the DPRK was added as an item on the UN Security Council’s (UNSC) agenda.
 Prior to that, the UNSC engaged with the DPRK almost exclusively in the context of nuclear non-proliferation and had never directly addressed ongoing human rights abuses.
 Despite the Council holding several meetings on this agenda item, there have yet to be any tangible outcomes.

 On 28 March Russia vetoed a resolution which would have renewed the UNSC-mandated Panel of Experts (PoE) assisting the 1718 DPRK Sanctions Committee.
 The PoE halted their work when the mandate expired on 30 April.
 Satellite images included in the PoE’s final report provided credible evidence of the transfer of goods and materials between the DPRK and Russia over the past year, in direct violation of several UNSC resolutions that prohibit DPRK from exporting or importing arms.
+Russia and North Korea subsequently signed a mutual defense pact in June, which commits Russia and North Korea to defend each other against invasions.
+In October 2024 the DPRK reportedly sent over 10,000 troops, including officers and generals, to bolster Russia’s ongoing war efforts in Ukraine.

 On 16 July OHCHR published a new report, concluding that forced labor is institutionalized in the DPRK and may constitute the crime against humanity of enslavement.
 During a UNSC open briefing on the human rights situation in the DPRK on 12 June, several states highlighted how North Korea’s use of forced labor and commission of other human rights violations have serious implications for international peace and security, including enabling the government to advance its unlawful nuclear and missile development programs.

-Despite international engagements focused on denuclearization and other security issues, the human rights and humanitarian situation in the DPRK has largely been neglected.
 The repression of civil society and independent media, as well as the absence of free elections or political space for open debate, is intended to perpetually silence criticism of the authorities and diminish opportunities for the review and reform of the DPRK’s human rights practices.
 The PoE provided independent and effective monitoring of sanctions violations, which could be linked to the ongoing commission of crimes against humanity in the DPRK.

-Forced repatriation of refugees and asylum seekers by neighboring states has left these populations at grave risk of internment, torture, sexual and gender-based violence, enforced disappearance or execution.
+The forced repatriation of refugees and asylum seekers by neighboring states has left these populations at grave risk of internment, torture, sexual and gender-based violence, enforced disappearance or execution.

 The DPRK authorities must allow for the return of international humanitarian organizations and guarantee rapid and unhindered access to vulnerable populations.
 Neighboring states have a responsibility under international law to provide safe passage out of the DPRK for civilians at risk of human rights violations and likely international crimes and must strictly adhere to the principle of non-refoulement.
 The Chinese government should permit the UN Refugee Agency access to all detained North Korean refugees.